 What is Counseling and How Does it Work?

 You don’t have to struggle through difficult times alone.
 Anyone can suffer from emotional health problems, and over a lifetime most of us will.
 Counseling is the process of resolving emotional and relational issues by talking with a professional trained to help people.
 The method of change begins by first clearly defining the problem and then developing a plan with your counselor to start addressing these needs.
 Counseling may involve discussing your thoughts and feelings, increasing your understanding of yourself and others, and developing new skills to improve your quality of life.

 Cumberland Healthcare is pleased to offer comprehensive behavioral health services with Karl Ader, LPC/Counselor, at two locations, Cumberland and Turtle Lake.
 For more information, or to make an appointment, call (715) 822-7530.

 Cumberland Healthcare also offers psychiatric mental health nursing with the addition of Jay Jevne, PMHNP-BC to our staff.
 Psychiatric Mental Health Nurse Practitioners apply the nursing process to assess, diagnose, and treat individuals or families with psychiatric disorders and identify risk factors for such disorders.
 They also contribute to policy development, quality improvement, practice evaluation, and healthcare reform.
 Psychiatric nurse practitioners can and do provide psychotherapy, in addition to managing the medical side of psychiatric illnesses.
 They may also offer advice and support to people and their families just as a psychiatrist or other medical doctor might.

 - Communication & conflict resolution

 - PTSD and Veteran population

 - Interdisciplinary collaboration

 Jay Jevne, PMHNP-BC, manages patient care in a clinical setting.
-To further inquiry or schedule an appointment, call 715-822-7500.
+To further inquire or schedule an appointment, call 715-822-7500.